ale627/ale627.github.io/d-trading.md

 It is very easy to rationalize a bad position and hold onto a losing position, hoping it will return.
 This is called "holding the bag."
 The problem with this approach is: if you are trading price action, and price has decreased more than you expected, you have received bearish info which further invalidates your trade idea.
 So remaining in the position is not a sound trading move, it is purely emotional.

 Since trading is systematic, the goal is to remove as much emotion as possible.
-An emotional trader will buy the top, sell the bottom, scalp a swing, etc.
+An emotional trader will buy the top, sell the bottom, scalp a swing, etc.  Optimally, you are fully agnostic, letting odds play out.

 Let's be real: since it's real money, there will always be emotion.
 The goal is to trade safely, so your emotions are not in control.